OH (216) 956-3246 FL (941) 779-8195

 • Handle communication with insurance companies and opposing counsel

-Most wrongful death attorneys offer a free case evaluation, allowing you to understand your options without any financial commitment.
+Most wrongful death attorneys offer a free case evaluation, making it easier for you to understand your options without any big commitments

 Step 2: Determine Eligibility and Identify All Potential Claimants

-Your attorney will help establish who has legal standing to bring the claim.
+Your attorney will help identify who has legal standing in order to establish the case.
 This may involve:

 • Reviewing family relationships